imc-trading/mattermost-plugin-pingboard/README.md

 * Job title and department
 * Years/months since start date
 * Phone number
+* @-mention for manager (if manager was also found as a mattermost user)
 * Link to user's Pingboard profile

 ![Screenshot](screenshot.png)

 ## Pre-requisites

-The plugin matches users based on (lower-case) email address, so this must match in Pingboard and Mattermost.
+The plugin matches users based on email address, so this must match in Pingboard and Mattermost.
+The email addresses are first normalised by stripping out all characters except letters, digits and dots, and then compared as lowercase - so `a-Strange.Email+address@somewhere.com` will match `astrange.emailaddress@somewhere.com`.

 Create a client ID for Pingboard with read-only access to user data and note the client ID and client secret.

-**Note**: information is collected for every Pingboard user accessible to the client (even if they do not have a Mattermost account) and could be seen by authenticated Mattermost users via the plugin's http endpoint.
-Before using this plugin you should be comfortable with the users' data being visible in this way.
+**Note**: information for any Mattermost user

 ## Configuration